 If you are interested in adoption, our family law attorneys will assist you with the complicated process from start to finish.
 Whether you are a step-parent, grandparent or a foster parent wanting to adopt a child, we can help make your family whole.
 We will work with you to terminate the birth parents rights and make sure there are no future issues with custody going forward, assist you with any home studies and attend the final court hearing with you.

-Texas law states that you may be entitled to receive spousal maintenance if (1) your spouse has been convicted or received deferred adjudication for a family violence offense against you or the other spouse’s child within two years of the filing of the divorce or while the divorce is pending; or (2) your marriage has lasted for at least 10 years and the you lack sufficient property or income to provide for your reasonable needs AND you are either a) disabled or b) primary caretaker of a disabled child, or c) lacks earning ability to provide for his or her minimum reasonable needs.
-If any of the these situations applies to you, contact us today at (817) 482-6570 to meet with one of our family law attorneys.
+Under Texas law, you might qualify for spousal maintenance if (1) your spouse has a conviction or deferred adjudication for a family violence offense against you or the other spouse’s child within two years of the divorce filing or during the pending divorce, or (2) your marriage has endured for a minimum of 10 years, and you lack adequate property or income to meet your reasonable needs.
+This eligibility extends to those who are either a) disabled, b) primary caretaker of a disabled child, or c) lack earning ability to meet minimum reasonable needs.
+Explore your entitlements under Texas spousal maintenance laws to ensure you receive the support you may be eligible for.

 Texas distinguishes between a parent’s rights and duties and a parent’s visitation schedule.
 Texas law presumes that it is in the best interest of the child that both parents are named as joint managing conservators.
 Typically, only one parent is given the right to determine where your child lives and what school your child attends.
 Our family law attorneys will make sure you are given rights to your children.